djibe/Android-tutorials/README.md

 - Install Android 11
 - Install BitGApps

+TODO: Android 11

 ---

 ## Xiaomi Redmi Note 4/4X (mido, Snapdragon SOC)

-You can upgrade your Xiaomi Redmi Note 4 from stock to Android 12.1 / LineageOS 19.1.
+You can upgrade your Xiaomi Redmi Note 4 from stock to Android 12 / LineageOS 19.1.

-Tutorial is here (10.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-xiaomi-redmi-note-4-snapdragon-stock-to-android-11-lineageos-18-1.4240159/>
+Tutorial is here (13.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-xiaomi-redmi-note-4-snapdragon-stock-to-android-11-lineageos-18-1.4240159/>

 What you will learn:

 - Unlock Xiaomi bootloader
 - Use fastboot and adb
 - Install and use TWRP recovery
-- Install Android 12
+- Install Android 12.1
 - Install MindTheGApps
 - Get root access with Magisk